Hearing Consultation in Princeton and Monroe, NJ

 Before coming into the audiologist’s office, it may be helpful to the patient to do a quick self-test to evaluate how hearing loss may have affected his or her life.
 There is no one scientific test to determine if hearing loss is present, but there are a few quick assessments that can be made.
 The results of these assessments can be reported to the audiologist to help evaluate the symptoms.
 The American Speech and Hearing Association have tests to evaluate adult and children’s hearing.

 If you think you are in need of professional testing for hearing loss or damage, a consultation with Karen Herring or Dr. Dave will surely answer all your questions.
 Contact Princeton Otolaryngology Associates for a hearing consultation.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.